Sea Conditions at Goat Island

 Swimming at Goat Island has become hugely popular, drawing many hundreds of thousands of visitors each year.
 But the visit can become disappointing in the wrong sea conditions.
 By means of this page we hope to give uptodate information about the weather and sea at Goat Island and around Leigh.
 Please make sure to verify that the information is current, by checking the date of last update.
 Bookmark this page and tell others about it.
 Please note that you may need to reload the page in order to obtain the latest update.

-Matheson Bay: calm.
+Matheson Bay: calm but murky.

 Seafriends: 7 Goat Island Rd, Leigh RD5.
-Ph 094226212.
+Ph/Fx 094226212.
 At the top of the Goat Island Road.
+E-mail now.

 Disclaimer